grain-lang/grain/stdlib/exception.md

 ## Values

-Functions included in the Exception module.
+Functions and constants included in the Exception module.

 ### Exception.**registerPrinter**